Fostering Creativity in Children 🎨🖌

 More advice on how to set up your home for creativity can be found here.

 What kids love about being creative is that they’re not generally being told what to do.
-Summer is a great time to take advantage of the relaxation buy celebrex celecoxib 200 mg they’re already feeling.
+Half term and other school holidays are great opportunities to take advantage of the relaxation they’re already feeling.
 Away from the classroom, kids can be excited by things that usually bore or intimidate them.
 Let them write stories rather than just reading them.
 Play dress up; play point-and-click adventure games; foster decision making wherever you can.

 Exploring new things